 The pension and other postretirement benefits plan obligations are calculated using generally accepted actuarial methods and are measured as of December 31.
 Prior to the plan freezes, actuarial gains and losses were amortized using the corridor method over the average remaining service life of active plan participants.
-Actuarial gains and losses for frozen plans are amortized using the corridor method over the average remaining service between the average remaining expected life of active plan participants.
+Actuarial gains and losses for frozen plans are amortized using the corridor method over the average remaining expected life of active plan participants.